craftcms/docs/docs/5.x/system/plugins.md

 ::: danger
 Do not remove a plugin package with Composer _before_ uninstalling it from the control panel or with Craft’s CLI.
 Many plugins include special migrations that perform essential database cleanup, and that is only possible if the source code remains at the time it is uninstalled.

-This may require a multi-step deployment to ensure plugins are safely removed:
+This may require a multi-step [deployment](../deploy.md) to ensure plugins have an opportunity to properly clean up after themselves:

 1. Uninstall the plugin from the control panel or via the CLI;
 1. Commit and deploy the resulting project config changes;
 1. Remove the underlying package from `composer.json`;
 1. Commit and deploy your updated `composer.lock`;

+While there is no inherent danger in a plugin’s tables being orphaned, it can complicate re-installing that plugin, down the line.
 :::

 You can also uninstall a plugin with Craft’s CLI, using its handle: